valory-xyz/autonolas-governance/audits/internal/README.md

 - increaseAllowance [x] (fixed)
 - (optional) We can add a test `transferFrom` with allowed == type(uint256).max. [x] (fixed)

-Missing tests for veOLA:
+Missing tests for veOLAS:
 - supportsInterface [x] (fixed)
 - if (amount > type(uint96).max) [x] (fixed)
 - Pay attention to the result of fuzzing: [pre audit fuzzing](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal/analysis/fuzzing/VotingEscrow).
 Specifically:
--- Pay attention to getPastVotes(0,0) [x] (fixed by additional testing) It can be taken into account that there is a contract deploy/start time for OLAS: timeLaunch veOLA should not allow tx to be made earlier than this time.
+  - Pay attention to getPastVotes(0,0) [x] (fixed by additional testing).
+It can be taken into account that there is a contract deploy/start time for OLAS: timeLaunch. veOLAS should not allow tx to be made earlier than this time.
--- Pay attention _balanceOfLocked with uPoint.bias < 0.
+  - Pay attention _balanceOfLocked with uPoint.bias < 0.
 This is not a bug(!), because the code in this case always returns 0, but an interesting case. [x] Does not require a code change

 ### Issues added in this report.
 Update 09-06-2022
 #### Needed improvements